lowRISC/opentitan/hw/ip/entropy_src/doc/programmers_guide.md

 Note that once the field `ES_ROUTE` is set to `kMultiBitBool4True`, no entropy is being passed to the block hardware interface.
 This mode is compatible with [Hardware Conditioning Bypass](#hardware-conditioning-bypass) (enabled by setting the `ES_TYPE` field in [`ENTROPY_CONTROL`](../data/entropy_src.hjson#entropy_control) to `kMultiBitBool4True`).

+## Handling a Recoverable Alert

+Reasons for a recoverable alert are tracked in the [`RECOV_ALERT_STS`](../data/entropy_src.hjson#recov_alert_sts) register.
+Each bit gets set based on the condition in its description.
+To handle a recoverable alert, go through the bits that are set and resolve the underlying problems, then write zero to each bit to clear it.
+Disabling Entropy Source does not clear the bits in `RECOV_ALERT_STS`.

 ## Error conditions